Card Games: Reverse Games

 - Golden Ten - a Hearts variation using Rook cards.

-- Losing Lodam - another reverse game from the 16th and 17th centuries, now obsolete, in which the high cards of all suits were penalty cards.
+- Losing Loadum - a British reverse game from the 16th and 17th centuries, now obsolete, with penalty cards in all suits.

 There are also several compendium games which consist of a series of deals played under various rules, many of which are reverse games with penalty points for taking particular cards or tricks.
 King, Barbu, Kierki and Lora are typical examples.